 When to go: September to October for the best hiking weather and fewer crowds

-Salt Lake city is the longest road trip from San Francisco on our list, beating Las Vegas (see below) by some 170 miles, but if you've explored all over California or have that little bit more time for an epic drive, a trip to Utah could be on the cards.
+How to get there: Salt Lake City is the longest road trip from San Francisco on our list, beating Las Vegas (see below) by some 170 miles, but if you've explored all over California or have that little bit more time for an epic drive, a trip to Utah could be on the cards.

 Despite the very long distance, getting to Salt Lake City from San Francisco could not be easier.
 Find the start of I-80 around SoMa - South Beach in San Francisco and stay on it all the way to the Crossroads of the West.